Auto Repair: What happens when an axle shaft breaks?

 If your axle is failing but hasn’t completely broken yet, it’s still very ill-advised to continue driving–and it’s definitely not recommended by most mechanics.
 Failing axles are at risk of breaking or completely failing at any point; when your axle fails, you’ll lose control of the car, possibly causing an accident or crashing.
 It’s a far better choice to have the problem diagnosed and repaired now, rather than taking that chance

 Pro Tip: Get Regular Oil Changes

-Replacing a leaking axle shaft isn’t an easy DIY job so it’s always best to have your car checked out by a professional.
+Replacing an axle shaft isn’t an easy job so it’s always best to have your car checked out by a professional.
 If you get your oil changed regularly, your mechanic can typically spot an axle seal leak early on, especially if there’s oil splashed around the area of the seal.
-This early detection will ultimately give you more time to have it repaired, before any major damage is done.
+This early detection will ultimately give you more time to have it repaired before any major damage is done.

 At V&F, our certified mechanics use the latest diagnostic equipment and high-quality CARQUEST auto parts to make sure we get the job done right.
 Plus, our auto repair services are backed by an industry-leading 3-year / 36,000-mile warranty on parts and labor.
 Call us today at (413) 314-2280 or schedule an appointment online.